fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

          ^
 {% endhighlight %}

-The error is not very instructive, right?
+The error message is not very instructive, right?
+The error message points to the min function, when the real problem is in the use of it, specifically in line marked as #1 on usage_with_employees function.

 If we use a dynamic duck-typed programming language (like Python or Javascript) we will get a similar error but at runtime.
 The compiler (or interpreter) doesn't know how to do a < b for Employees, so this is the reason why we get the error.
-We have to tell the compiler how to compare two Employees.

 So, how to make Employee to satisfy the *TotallyOrdered* concept?